Best Travel Credit Cards of 2023

 We don’t typically consider any credit card that charges a foreign transaction fee to be a “travel credit card.”
 This is because you shouldn’t have to worry about paying around 3% of a purchase on any transactions you make abroad.

 Most travel credit cards have no foreign transaction fees, but it’s something to keep in mind.
-This isn’t a big deal if you only travel within the U.S.
+This isn’t a big deal if you only travel within the U.S., though international travelers should read over the terms and fees of their card agreements to check for foreign transaction fees.

 International acceptance

 Where do you typically travel?
-If it’s outside the country, you need a credit card that’s accepted internationally.
+If it’s outside the country and around the world, you need a credit card that’s accepted internationally.
 Most countries worldwide accept Visa and Mastercard credit cards.
 You might discover American Express or other payment networks also work in some other countries, but their global acceptance levels are often much lower.

 Perks and benefits

 Perks and benefits are a huge reason to apply for a travel credit card.
-Having elite status or accessing airport lounges for nearly free (you still have to pay the annual fee on cards that offer this benefit) can greatly enhance your travel experiences.
+Having elite status or unlimited complimentary access to airport lounges, such as Priority Pass, for nearly free (you still have to pay the annual fee on cards that offer this benefit) can greatly enhance your travel experiences.

 Want free breakfast or a room upgrade at a hotel?
 Elite status can get you that.

-What about travel credits to help discount your flights or hotel stays?
+What about annual travel credits (received in the form of a statement credit) to help discount your eligible travel purchases?
 Or an application fee reimbursement for popular travel programs, including TSA PreCheck or Global Entry?

 Travel protections